rwiankowski/azurepractical/Content/Part1/azureGovernance.md

 #### Considerations for Resource Groups

 - Resource Groups are logical containers for Azure Resources.
-- While they are only virtual entities without a physical representation, each must be deployed to a specific Azure Region.
+- They are only virtual entities without a physical representation, but each must be deployed to a specific Azure Region.
 The specified location will be where the metadata is stored, so keep it in mind for regulatory compliance.
 - Every Resource needs to be in a Resource Group.
 This is the way.
 - Every Resource also must be deployed to an Azure Region, but this region does not to be the same as the region of the Resource Group.
 You can deploy the Resource Group to West Europe (to keep the metadata with the EU) and deploy child Resources to East US (because that's where your users are located).
 However, I prefer to align the Resource Groups and child Resources locations.
 I will soon show you why.
-- Most importantly - **Resource Groups should hold together Resources that share the lifecycle.** That is, they are created, updated, and destroyed together.
+- Most significantly - **Resource Groups should hold together Resources that share the lifecycle.** That is, they are created, updated, and destroyed together.
 For example, if you have an application consisting of a web front end and a relational database, both components belong in different Resource Groups.
-You will probably update the front end much more often and might even choose to replace it with something completely new.
-But your database will likely remain as is or see only minor schema updates.
+You will update the front end often and may even replace it with something completely new.
+But your database will remain as is or see only minor schema updates.

 ### Exercise 1.1.2

 While optional, Management Groups are a fantastic tool for controlling your growing cloud environment.
-The Azure Free tier only provides a single Azure Subscription, but that shouldn't stop us from learning how Management Groups work.
+We will only have a single Azure Subscription throughout this course, but that shouldn't stop us from learning how Management Groups work.

 1. If you're not logged into the Azure Portal, please do so.
     - Be sure to use the new Microsoft Account you created while signing up for Azure.